sgerwk/scrollback/README.md

 The keys for scrolling are F11 and F12.
 The old combinations shift-pageup and shift-pagedown can be used instead by calling ``scrollback -k`` at least once as root.
-This is done by systemctl with the included ``scrollback.service`` file.
+Alternatively, it is done by the included keymap file ``compose.scrollback``.

 Running startx and similar
 --------------------------